atrox39/Oryn/README.md

 The code looks similar with the route callback.

-Most of the time, you will be enough with using the built-in Lucifer middlewares, like `static`, `cors`, or `session`.
+Most of the time, you will be enough with using the built-in Oryn middlewares, like `static`, `cors`, or `session`.

 However, you may create a custom middleware, and then use it for a specific route by putting it in the middle of route and callback.